-- Transfer of a medical record to another physician should also be documented in a written contract that includes: - the location, safe custody and protection of confidentiality of the medical records - a requirement that the receiving physician notify the transferring physician if the location changes - the transferring physician's right of access - the patient's right of access - duration of retention and appropriate destruction - Information provided can include selected copies of relevant documentation from the patient's medical record and/or an adequately comprehensive summary of the patient's care - The Personal Information Protection Act (PIPA) states that a physician must generally respond to a patient's request for that information within 30 business days - The provision of this information is, at present, a non-insured service, and a reasonable fee may be charged to the patient at the physician's discretion.
-Doctors of BC_has set rates for copying and transferring of records.
-The College advises physicians be mindful of the patient's ability to pay.
+- Information provided can include selected copies of relevant documentation from the patient's medical record and/or an adequately comprehensive summary of the patient's care - The Personal Information Protection Act (PIPA) states that a physician must generally respond to a patient's request for that information within 30 business days - The provision of this information is, at present, a non-insured service, and a reasonable fee may be charged to the patient at the physician's discretion.
+Doctors of BC has set rates for copying and transferring of records.
+The College advises physicians to be mindful of the patient's ability to pay.
 You cannot refuse a patient access to their medical records if the patient cannot pay. - (b) a safe storage facility if they remain in the custody of the original physician. - Physicians who contract with service providers for storage and retrieval of medical records for the remaining retention period should ensure that a legal agreement has the following provisions: - Maintain the confidentiality of all patient information stored, providing access to information only to authorized representatives of the physician or with written authorization from a patient or legal representative. - Upon request of the physician, promptly return all confidential patient information without retaining copies. - Prohibit the use of patient information for any purpose other than what was mutually agreed upon.
-This includes selling, sharing, discussing, or transferring any patient information to unauthorized business entities, organizations, or individuals. - Provide a secure storage facility that protects against theft, loss, damage, and unauthorized access.

-- As specified by the physician, securely destroy patient information at the end of the retention period. - See the list of Medical Record Management Companies
+This includes selling, sharing, discussing, or transferring any patient information to unauthorized business entities, organizations, or individuals. - Provide a secure storage facility that protects against theft, loss, damage, and unauthorized access. - As specified by the physician, securely destroy patient information at the end of the retention period. - See the list of medical records storage facilities.